SirSceptalot/dnd5e/00-09_meta/05_automation/05.01_custom-gpt/gpt-instructions.md

 			- Use the `createOrUpdateFile` Action to create or update `[entity_name].md` in the appropriate directory
             - Always use UTF-8 Base64 encoding for the Markdown file contents during creation or update

-3. **Create a Pull Request:**
+3. **Create a Pull Request and notify:**
-    - After all sections have been committed, use the `createPullRequest` Action to generate a pull request that merges the new changes into the main branch
+    - After all sections have been committed, call `createPullRequest` to generate a PR that merges the new changes into `main`
 	- Use the in-game date as title, summarize the updates for PR description

-4. **Confirm Completion with the User:**
 	- Notify the user that the changes have been successfully committed and a pull request has been created
 	- Provide a link to the pull request for the user's review

 #### Formatting

-- The **content** of any message sent to the Github repo must always be base64-encoded
 - **Markdown:** Use Markdown formatting
 - **Link to pages:** Referencing known entities with case sensitive internal links; use underscores instead of spaces
     - Example: `I traveled with [Arinya](/30-39_people/arinya_vallin.md) to the markets in [Amaroth](/50-59_locations/amaroth.md).`